Handling HL7 ACK Timeouts in Clinical Data Pipelines

 Phase 1: Transport Layer & Socket Timeout Calibration

-- Configure Explicit Socket Timeouts: Set receive and send timeouts to prevent indefinite blocking.
+1. Configure Explicit Asyncio Timeouts: Wrap all network I/O in asyncio.wait_for with explicit timeouts.
 Clinical ACK payloads rarely exceed 256 bytes; delays beyond 10 seconds indicate queue saturation or database lock contention.

 import asyncio